MeshachJeret/JohorCore/backend/README.txt

-NOTE: Please do hit Ctrl + F5 to hard reset the web app, therefore the current data from the api can be displayed
+NOTE: Please do hit Ctrl + F5 to hard reset the web app if current data is not displayed uon first viewing as this is still a prototype.